Donna’s pearls broke in the limo during her friend Stephi’s bachelorette party.

 Donna wailed, “it’s not possible that it’s the same amount of pearls, they fit me before!
 And look they don’t even hang straight anymore!”
 She held up the strand that did kind of jig one way and then the other.

-It looked to me like Donna was suffering from the three Pitfalls of Pearl Restringing.
+I realized then that Donna was suffering from the three Pitfalls of Pearl Restringing.

 The Three Possible Pitfalls of Pearl Restringing